msft-mirror-aosp/platform.compatibility.cdd/7_hardware-compatibility/7_3_sensors.md

        multiple constellations (e.g. GPS + at least one of Glonass, Beidou, Galileo).
-*    [C-SR] Are STRONGLY RECOMMENDED to continue to deliver normal GPS/GNSS location outputs through GNSS Location Provider API's during an emergency phone call.
+*    [C-SR] Are STRONGLY RECOMMENDED to continue to deliver normal GPS/GNSS location outputs through GNSS Location Provider APIs during an emergency phone call.
 *    [C-SR] Are STRONGLY RECOMMENDED to report GNSS measurements from all constellations tracked (as reported in GnssStatus messages), with the exception